-place!
+Foot is now put in place!
 We are on our way to having a working organ pipe.

 Next, the languid is glued in place.
-The position was The other side piece is glued in place, given by our pencil mark we made earlier.
+The position was given by our pencil mark we made earlier.
 I'm using the pencil to point out the languid piece.
 We put glue on the sides of the foot and languid so that the other side piece can make a good seal.